 Conclusion: We have seen how the body parts of the image symbolize such obvious characteristics as physical geography and chronological sequence.
 The metal materials, on the other hand, appear to symbolize the more hidden features of the succeeding empires – their inner structure and working dynamics, and ultimately, their religious character.

-Some years after his first vision of the “image”, Daniel had another corresponding vision in which he saw the same empires of man symbolized as “beasts” (“Daniel 7” section in the “Seven World Empires” illustration below).
+Some years after his first vision of the “image”, Daniel had another corresponding vision in which he saw the same empires symbolized as “beasts” (“Daniel 7” section in the “Seven World Empires” illustration below).
 This next vision (in Daniel 7) links easily with John the Revelator’s vision of the two End Time beasts (in Revelation 13).

 The diagram above (adapted from a publication of The Family International) illustrates the different visions of empires seen by Daniel the prophet in chapters 2, 7, 8 of the Book of Daniel and similar visions seen by John the Apostle in chapters 13 and 17 of the Book of Revelation.
 Interestingly, the different visions interconnect with each other and at the same time reveal peculiar features of the empires that came, or will come, to invade the Mid East area, and to conquer the nation of Israel.

 One outstanding feature about these visions is this: the dual empires of Medo-Persia and Rome each corresponded to one “beast” only; each was a “beast” split into two parts.
 But in the End Time the situation is unique.

 For it seems that not only will there be two geographical territories (symbolized by the “feet”), but this dual empire will be presided over by two “beasts”.
 (More explanation about these unusual features of the End Time empire will be discussed further on.)